 Increased visibility will mean more traffic to your site, which will be more opportunities for you to grow your customer base.

-SEO is topic all of its own, so we won’t be able to cover all its aspects and applications in this article.
+SEO is a topic all of its own.
 But here are some of the basics for you to keep in mind when launching a new website.

 These are words or phrases that search engine users use to find information on a topic.
 These search terms are usually specific to that user’s specific needs.

-Typically, each page will focus on a primary keyword and then be enriched with a number of secondary keywords that are relevant to the primary one.
+Typically, each page has a primary keyword and a number of secondary keywords that enrich the relevance of your content.

-Your primary keyword should be used a few times in your content to show search engines you are relevant to that query.
-But don’t overdo it, keyword stuffing can make your content unreadable and doing so won’t be looked kindly upon by search engines.
+Your primary keyword should be used a few times to show search engines you are relevant to that query.
+But don’t overdo it, keyword stuffing can make your content unreadable and may be punished by search engines.